lynxestudio/UsefulShellScripts/README.md

-# Some useful shell scripts
+# Introduction to shell Scripting.

 <p align="justify">
 Because Linux has its conceptual roots in the older Unix operating system, many applications are designed to be executed from a command line.
 Linux has two user interfaces: the Graphical User Interface (GUI) and The command Line, the Shell.